dacurry-tns/deploying-apereo-cas/pages/building/svcmgmt/configure-webapp-properties.md

 ---
 title: Configure webapp properties
-last_updated: December 20, 2017
+last_updated: October 11, 2018
 sidebar: main_sidebar
 permalink: building_svcmgmt_configure-webapp-properties.html
 summary:
 ---

-Like the CAS server, the services management webapp expects to find its configuration files in the operating system directory `/etc/cas`.
+Like the CAS server, the management webapp expects to find its configuration files in the operating system directory `/etc/cas`.
 The webapp configuration is controlled via settings in a separate properties file, `management.properties`, located in the `/etc/cas/config` directory.
 The Maven WAR overlay template provides a "source" for this file (which makes it easy to manage with Git).

-Edit the file `etc/cas/config/management.properties` in the `cas-service-management-overlay` directory on the master build server (***casdev-master***) and make the changes in the following sections.
+Edit the file `etc/cas/config/management.properties` in the `cas-management-overlay` directory on the master build server (***casdev-master***) and make the changes in the following sections.

 ## Configure CAS server information